 Step 5: Air Dry Shoes

-After washing your Hoka shoes in a machine, you should air dry them to ensure they come out looking as good as new.
 To do this, remove the laces and soles of your shoes and place them on a flat surface such as a towel.
 You should avoid direct sunlight when air drying to avoid damage from water pooling in the shoe.
 This will prevent the shoe from becoming discolored or cracked.

 Also, stuff the shoes with newspaper or paper towels to make sure any moisture left in the fabric dries completely.
 This keeps sneakers in shape and prevents creasing caused by moisture shrinking the fibers inside.
 For faster drying times and to make sure no water stays hidden in seams or stitching lines, let it sit near an open window or fan.